 Treatment may require the coordinated efforts of a team of specialists.
 Pediatric surgeon, pediatrician, cardiologists, speech therapist, intensive care specialists and nurses, and other healthcare professionals may need to systematically and comprehensively plan a program for the child’s treatment and ongoing care.
 Treatment is best performed at tertiary referral hospitals that are well versed in treating these conditions.

 EA/TEF requires surgical correction.
 Before surgery, affected infants should receive a thorough clinical evaluation for any potentially associated congenital defects, especially heart defects.
 In most cases, surgery is performed shortly after birth.
-However, surgery may delayed in infants with certain additional congenital defects, pneumonia or in cases of isolated atresia where the gap between the two ends of the esophagus is too large for primary repair.
+However, surgery may be delayed in infants with certain additional congenital defects, pneumonia or in cases of isolated atresia where the gap between the two ends of the esophagus is too large for primary repair.

 While awaiting surgery, supportive care to prevent aspiration is necessary.
 A suction catheter is placed in the pouch at the end of the upper portion of the esophagus.
 A catheter is a hollow flexible tube.
 The suction catheter continually sucks out secretions that accumulate in the pouch to prevent aspiration.
 Broad spectrum antibiotics may be given to the infant if sepsis or pulmonary infection is present or suspected.
 In infants with respiratory failure, additional measures such as assisted ventilation may be required but should be used with extreme caution.